tchitchek-lab/CytoCompare/README.md

 Such significant technological improvements make flow and mass cytometry suitable for massive data-mining and bioinformatics developments, in order to better explore and analyze complex cell interaction systems.

 Cytometry data can be manually analyzed using a gating strategy (hierarchical gating usually followed by Boolean gating) or using automatic gating/clustering algorithms.
-In both approaches, the aim is to identify cell populations having similar profiles, based on the expressions of selected markers.
+In both approaches, the aim is to identify cell populations having similar phenotypes, based on the expressions of selected markers.
 Hierarchical gating is done using biplot representations, where each axis represents the intensity of a marker of interest and where dots represent the cells.
-Through iterative steps, operators select cell subsets and explore their marker expression profiles.
+Through iterative steps, operators select cell subsets and explore their phenotypes.
 Boolean gating is done by quantifying cells present within all possible combinations of gates for a population of interest.
 Even if Boolean gating can be done in an automatic way, gates still have to be delineated for each cell marker.
 FlowJo [[3](http://www.flowjo.com)] and CytoBank [[4](https://www.cytobank.org)] are among the most common software for manual gating.
 Both hierarchical and Boolean gating can be very fastidious and biased.
 The difficulty mainly comes from the high dimensionality of data, that is to say from the high number of markers and cell populations.
 This task becomes even more complicated as the number of markers increases or as the studies become more complex.
-On the other hand, automatic gating methods (such as [viSNE/ACCENSE](http://www.cellaccense.com/) [[6](http://www.ncbi.nlm.nih.gov/pubmed/24344260)], [SPADE](http://cytospade.org/) [[5](http://www.ncbi.nlm.nih.gov/pubmed/21964415)] or [Citrus](https://github.com/nolanlab/citrus/wiki) [[6](http://www.ncbi.nlm.nih.gov/pubmed/24979804)]) use various algorithms to computationally identify cell populations having similar profiles and provides then less biased results.
+On the other hand, automatic gating methods (such as [viSNE](https://www.c2b2.columbia.edu/danapeerlab/html/cyt.html) [[5](http://www.ncbi.nlm.nih.gov/pubmed/23685480)] /[ACCENSE](http://www.cellaccense.com/) [[6](http://www.ncbi.nlm.nih.gov/pubmed/24344260)], [SPADE](http://cytospade.org/) [[7](http://www.ncbi.nlm.nih.gov/pubmed/21964415)] or [Citrus](https://github.com/nolanlab/citrus/wiki) [[8](http://www.ncbi.nlm.nih.gov/pubmed/24979804)]) use various algorithms to computationally identify cell populations having similar phenotypes and provides then less biased results.

 Once identified cell populations, also named cell clusters, need to be deeper characterized or associated with known phenotypes for further investigations.